leninsvg/ngl/projects/ngl-form-validator/README.md

 # NglFormValidator

-The functionality of that library is to show error of behabior dynamic.
+The functionality of that library is to show errors messages, that library listed the changes in the control and in the html element.
+That library works whit any html element for example: inputs, datetime picker, select, autocompletes, text area, etc.

+That library help to development process when we work with errors because detect the changes and show errors when a change is detected for example when make a change in the ts or in the html.

 ## GitHub